Great Divide Montana: Current operations

 The mountain features one of the best terrain park areas in Montana.
 There is a fairly powerful snowmaking system which allows early openings and construction of all five terrain parks.
 Great Divide is well known for its Terrain Parks and hosts a variety of events featuring those parks.

 Great Divide starts at a base of 5,730 feet and offers more than 1600 acres of terrain.
 The mountain has five lifts and one rope tow that access over 140 trails covering 1500 acre.
 There are paid and/or volunteer patrollers on duty at all times.
 The area is usually closed on Mondays and Tuesdays, and offers night skiing on Fridays 4 p.m. to 9 p.m.
 Great Divide offers lessons daily from 100 a.m. til 4 p.m., with instruction taking place in the Backyard Beginner's Area.
 There is an all-mountain ski team that is a 7-week program for kids aged 7 to 19, an average of 130 kids participate each season.

-Montana Skiing

-Ski areas in Montana may only be open for a few days a week to begin the season, but days and hours will often expand through the winter season.
-Montana skiing is often popular late in the season with some areas extending lift operations to the month of April.